-Agastache is a member of the mint family and has leaves very characteristic with that family.
+Agastache is a member of the mint family and has leaves very characteristic of that family.
 Many types of Agastache, or Hyssop, are native to North America, making them perfect for wild butterfly gardens and perennial beds.
-Agastache varieties may cross pollinate and produce specimens that do not mimic the parent plant.
+Agastache varieties may cross-pollinate and produce specimens that do not mimic the parent plant.
 This can either be a fun occurrence or a nuisance if your preferred species is taken over by a cross.

 Hyssop Plant Information

 Agastache plants are known for their brightly colored blooms, which attract hummingbirds and butterflies.
 In fact, another name for the plant is hummingbird mint.
 All Agastache plant types produce bushy plants with colorful spikes of flowers.
 Hyssop flowers are also edible and a colorful way to brighten the kitchen garden.

 These plants are hardy to USDA zone 5 and survive freezing winters with some mulch over the root zone quite well, provided soils drain freely.
 Many varieties of Hyssop can get up to 4 feet (1 m.) in height, but most remain only 12 to 18 inches (31-46 cm.) tall.

 Hummingbird mint has lance-shaped, toothy leaves with a grayish green hue.
 Blooms may be peach, mauve, pink, white, lavender, and even orange.
 Flowers begin showing up in midsummer and can continue to produce until the first frost when the plant will die back.

 As with all plants, there are continuous new introductions to the cultivated world of Hyssop.
 Agastache repestris is also called licorice mint and grows 42 inches (107 cm.) tall with coral flowers.
 Honey Bee White is a 4 foot (1 m.) wide bush that is one of the taller species, while, similarly, the big bush Anise Hyssop will achieve 4 feet (1 m.) in height with a similar width.